islaytitans/alien/docs/src/characters/sigg.md

-## Sigg, Scientist
+# Sigg, Scientist

-Agenda
+## Agenda
--
+- That Weyland-Yutani inspection team won’t be so snooty if you can leapfrog them and get an alien to the Company first.
+- You just need to get a live specimen and get off LV-426 alive.
+Who will be laughing then?

-- Health : 3
+## Health : 3

-Skills
+## Skills
 - Strength : 3
     - Close Combat
     - Heavy Machinary